Facet numbers of non-centrally symmetric reflexive polytopes arising from posets: Introduction

-Note that the condition in Theorem \ref{main theorem} is same as that in the conjecture \cite[Conjecture 2]{BrBr} on the facets of symmetric edge polytopes.
+Note that the condition in Theorem \ref{main theorem} is the same as that in the conjecture \cite[Conjecture 2]{BrBr} on the facets of symmetric edge polytopes.

 It is worth mentioning the number of twinned chain polytopes $\Gamma (P, Q)$.
 In Table \ref{table S/T}, we show the number of pairs of comparability graphs on $d$ vertices \cite[A123416]{OEIS}.
 The chain polytope $\Cc(P)$ is determined by the comparability graph $G_P$.
 However, permuting the labels of the vertices of $G_Q$ does not preserve the unimodular equivalence of $\Gamma (P, Q)$ (see Example \ref{rei} for details).
 Hence, the number of twinned chain polytopes can be larger than the number of pairs of comparability graphs.
-Therefore, twinned chain polytopes form a broad class of reflexive polytopes.
+Although twinned chain polytopes constitute a small fraction of all reflexive polytopes, they form a broad class in their own right.

 The present paper is organized as follows.
 In Section \ref{sec:review of facets}, we review the equation for the number of facets of $\Gamma(P, Q)$ and provide remarks on labeling.
-We show that the ordinal sum of posets corresponds to the direct sum of the associated twinned chain polytopes, and use this to determine $N(\Gamma(P, Q))$ when $P$ and $Q$ are elementary posets.
+We show that the ordinal sum of posets corresponds to the free sum of the associated twinned chain polytopes, and use this to determine $N(\Gamma(P, Q))$ when $P$ and $Q$ are elementary posets.
 In Section \ref{sec:degree of vertices}, we prove several lemmas on degrees of vertices of the comparability graphs $G_P$ and $G_Q$.
 Finally, in Section \ref{sec: proof}, after studying the $3$-dimensional case in detail, we prove Theorem \ref{main theorem}.